Lee Miller in Hitler’s Bathtub

 Thanks to Ellen Rose Kelly, ICTUS ensemble (Brussels)

-Created with support of the Tax Shelter of the Belgian Federal Government and the Flemish Authorities
+Created with support of the Flemish Authorities and the Tax Shelter of the Belgian Federal Government via BNP Paribas Fortis Film Finance NV

 Some scenes contain sensitive images related to child abuse and concentration camps.
 These subjects may be distressing or triggering for some viewers.